zetarina/zetarina/README.md

 💞️ I’m looking to collaborate on educational app development, AI-based projects, and innovative gaming ideas.
 📫 How to reach me: You can find more about me at Thi Ha Zaw on Vercel.
 😄 Pronouns: He/Him
-⚡ Fun fact: I’m a Grandmaster in League of Legends, was an Divine in Dota 2, and a Plat player in Valorant, and I love OP protagonists with romantic subplots in anime and manhwas.
+⚡ Fun fact: I’m a Diamond in League of Legends, was an Divine in Dota 2, and a Plat player in Valorant, and I love OP protagonists with romantic subplots in anime and manhwas.